Italian Spaghetti with Meatballs Recipe

 - 3 pounds lean ground beef

 - In two or three stockpots or Dutch ovens, saute garlic and parsley in oil 1 minute.
-Add tomato puree, sauce, paste and seasonings.
+Add tomato puree, sauce, paste, sugar and seasonings.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 2-1/2 hours.

 - Preheat oven to 375°.
 For meatballs, in a large bowl, combine the eggs, water, onion, bread crumbs, 1 cup Parmesan cheese, garlic and seasonings; mix well.
 Crumble beef over mixture and mix well.
 Shape into 1-1/2-in. balls.
 Place meatballs on greased racks in shallow baking pans.
 Bake, uncovered, 15-18 minutes or until no longer pink.

-- Stir in the remaining Parmesan into spaghetti sauce; simmer 30 minute.
+- Stir the remaining Parmesan into spaghetti sauce; simmer 30 minutes.
 Drain meatballs on paper towels; add to sauce.
 Yield: 20-24 servings.

 Enjoy this recipe with a medium-bodied red wine such as Chianti, Sangiovese, Malbec or Zinfandel.